-EDUC 513M.
-Scholarly Writing - Each candidate reports on his or her own research findings, explores subsequent publication, and reflects upon applications of research in the classroom and school.
-Prerequisite: EDUC 512 or 512M.
-Offered May term each year.
-One semester hour.
 EDUC 520.
-Middle Grades and Secondary Curriculum and Methods - Study of strategies for designing and implementing curriculum in the middle grades and secondary school including assessment, unit and lesson planning, and styles of instruction.
+Middle Grades and Secondary Curriculum and Methods - Study of strategies for designing and implementing curriculum in the secondary school including assessment, unit and lesson planning, and styles of instruction.
 Material is developed into strategies for classroom practice.
 Offered spring and summer term each year.
 Three semester hours.